Asininite/ObsidianVault/Obsidian Vault/CGIP/Module 4/Steps in Digital Image Processing.md

 - Color Image Processing
 	color modeling, processing in digital domain
-- Wavelets and Multi-Resolution Processing
+- Wavelets and Multi-Resolution Processing foundation for representing image in various degrees of resolution
 - Compression
+	lossless (RAW)
+	lossy (JPEG)
 - Morphological Processing
+	deals with tools for extracting components out of image like erosion and dilation
 - Segmentation
+	image partitioned into its objects
+	image partitioned into various subgroups called image objects which reduce the complexity of the image
+- Representation

+- Object Recognition